 Non-hydraulic lime mortar is most suited to soft / low density building materials or masonry in poor condition that is prone to decay, crumble, scale or flake and where conservation is the principal requirement.*

-Suitable for joints with a thickness of 4mm or more
+Suitable for joints with a thickness of 10mm or more

-Fine Stuff mortar has a fine texture and is suitable for bedding, pointing and repointing joints with a thickness of 4mm or more.
+Medium Stuff mortar has a medium texture and is suitable for bedding, pointing and repointing joints with a thickness of 10mm or more.
 Sometimes masonry has non-standard joints of varying thickness, this is very common with random stone walling.
 Where this is the case, find the narrowest joint in the structure and select a lime mortar suitable for that.

 Non-hydraulic lime mortar is CE certified and is manufactured to British Standards BS EN 998-2:2016 following heritage guidelines.

 100% natural, breathable and sustainable.
 The mortar doesn't contain anything artificial, no additives or plasticisers and absolutely, certainly no cement.

 Inside the bag you'll find a premixed lime mortar, ready to use, it is made with matured non-hydraulic lime (commonly known as “lime putty” or “fat lime putty”).

 Non-hydraulic lime mortars set by carbonation, very gradually.
 This characteristic gives the product a long shelf life providing that the material is kept sealed air-tight preventing carbonation.

 The mortar may stiffen over time in storage but can be “knocked up” again and again to the ideal consistency providing it is stored correctly.